kksgandhi/personal_site/indie games.md

 Recommendability: 6/10

+### Undertale (6-8 hours)

+This game has a cult following for a reason!
+Incredibly memorable characters and a very unique approach to character relationships that I unfortunately can't speak about because of spoilers...
+Slightly lower recommendability because it's a parody of video games, so it only works if you've played a lot.

+My rating: 8/10

+Recommendability: 6/10

 ### A Hat in Time (9 hours)

 This was a cute modern interpretation of the fun and style of Super Mario Galaxy